Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

 # Artificer: Battlesmith

+*Arm and Protect your Allies with a Mechanical Companion*

-***Armies require protection, and someone has to put things back together if defenses fail.
-A combination of protector and medic, a Battle Smith is an expert at defending others and repairing both materiel and personnel.
-To aid in their work, Battle Smiths are accompanied by a steel defender, a protective companion of their own creation.
-Many soldiers tell stories of nearly dying before being saved by a Battle Smith and a steel defender.***
+Armies require protection, and someone has to put things back together if defenses fail.
+A combination  of protector and medic, a Battle Smith is an expert at defending others and repairing both material and personnel.
+To aid in their work, Battle Smiths are usually accompanied by a steel defender, a protective companion of their own creation.
+Many soldiers tell stories of nearly dying before being saved by a Battle Smith and a steel defender.

 ### Level 3: Tool Proficiency

-You gain proficiency with smith's tools.
-If you already have this proficiency, you gain proficiency with one other type of artisan's tools of your choice.
+You have proficiency with Smith’s Tools.
+If you already have this proficiency, you gain proficiency with one other type of Artisan’s Tools of your choice.

+In addition, whenever you make an ability check with Smith’s Tools, you can use your Intelligence as the ability, instead of Strength.

 ### Level 3: Battle Smith Spells

-You always have certain spells prepared after you reach particular levels in this class, as shown in the Battle Smith Spells table.
-These spells count as artificer spells for you, but they don't count against the number of artificer spells you prepare.
+Your combat training as a Battle Smith ensures you always have certain spells ready.
+When you reach an Artificer level specified in the Battle Smith Spells table, you thereafter always have the listed spells prepared.

+##### Battle Smith Spells

 | Artificer Level | Battle Smith Spells |
 | :-: | --- |